nilanjanchatterjee/com_eco/README.md

 ```

 ## Calculating nestedness
+Nestedness can be calculated by various methods (Almeida-Neto et al., 2008,  Baselga 2012).
+The references of the methods are given at the bottom of the page.
+Here I am showing a simple method to calcualte nestedness.
+This measure is based on the matrix temperature which is defined as the sum of “surprises” in arranged matrix.
+For the calculation, the *site x species* matrix is arranged based on sites with higher number of species and species present at maximum sites.
 ```{r}
 nesttry<-nestedtemp(bhagbird[,2:15])
 nesttry
 ```
+<pre><code>## nestedness temperature: 17.74614
+## with matrix fill 0.4450549</code></pre>

 ## Including Plots
 The plots for nestedness temperature is given by these plots.
 Darker the colour means higher the probability of the species extinction from the site.